Last Updated on September 5, 2022 by

 As previously mentioned, the addictive properties of many prescription pain medications present an entirely different side to the prescription drug problem in the United States.
 Currently, the country is experiencing an opioid crisis the likes of which we have never seen before.
 In fact, the crisis — which many are calling an epidemic due to its rapid spread and steep rise — caused over 400,000 overdose deaths since 1997 and continues to kill 130 Americans every day.

-Due to their chemically addictive properties, anyone can become addicted to opioids, even first-time users attempting to recover from a surgery or stave off the pain of a chronic condition.
+Due to their chemically addictive properties, anyone can become addicted to opioids, even first-time users attempting to recover from surgery or get relief from the pain of a chronic condition.

 Commonly abused opioids include: